shsedghi/HL_Fabric_IDE/README.md

 * Install [pre-requsites](https://hyperledger-fabric.readthedocs.io/en/release-1.1/prereqs.html) on your Mac.
 Note that GoLang 1.9 breaks with Fabric 1.1 due to docker go libraries which are compiled with  goLang 10.x.

-* You need [Git](https://git-scm.com/download/mac) on Mac, if you do not have it installed.
+* You need [Git](https://git-scm.com/download/mac) on Mac, if it is not already installed.

-* Install [Visual Studio Code](https://code.visualstudio.com/), if you do not have it installed.
+* Install [Visual Studio Code](https://code.visualstudio.com/), if it is not already installed.

 #### Configuration ####